genderkit/genderkit/_resources/hormones.md

 ### How do I self-inject?

 If you want to inject a medication yourself, rather than a medical practitioner doing it for you, you can read about how to do this safely on our <a href="{% link _resources/injections.md %}">self-injection page</a>.

+### How do I access medical support?

+To get access to prescribed hormone treatments, you will need to use medical services.
+You can read information about using these services on our pages:

+{% include medicalnav %}

 ### Where can I find out more?